smlsharp/smlsharp.github.io/docs/en/development/index.md

 ### SML# development team

 The development of SML# is being steered by SML# development team.
-The current members of SML# development team are the following:
+The current members of SML# development team are the following (in alphabetical order):

 * Atsushi Ohori (RIEC, Tohoku University)
 * Katsuhiro Ueno (RIEC, Tohoku University)